Mel Novak: 1970s–1980s

 Born in Pittsburgh on June 16, 1934 to Serbian parents, Novak made his film debut in 1974, appearing in two blaxploitation films, Truck Turner starring Isaac Hayes and Black Belt Jones starring Jim Kelly that was directed by Robert Clouse that led to a part in Clouse's The Ultimate Warrior (1975) starring Yul Brynner.
 Cat in the Cage (1978) starring Sybil Danning, and others followed.
 One of his more high-profile parts from the 70's was as the hitman Stick in Game of Death (1978), again directed by Robert Clouse.
 Novak also had roles in two Chuck Norris films, A Force of One (1979) and An Eye for an Eye (1981).
 After the turn of the 1980's, Novak acted mostly in independent features, such as Lovely But Deadly (1981) for director/producer David Sheldon, starring B-movie heroine Lucinda Dooling.

 1990s–2000s

 In the 1990s, Novak appeared in two films for director Garry Marshall: Exit to Eden (1994), based on the novel by Anne Rice, and Dear God (1996).

 In 2005, Novak appeared in the action/horror film Vampire Assassin, also featuring Gerald Okamura, with whom Novak acted in several films, and Rudy Ray Moore.
 In 2008, Novak was inducted in the Martial Arts Hall of Fame in London.
 In 2015, Novak had a prominent role in the action film, Samurai Cop 2: Deadly Vengeance.

+In 2020, Novak had a role in the Leo Fong 2010 film, Hard Way Heroes.